islands and the west coast of Scotland

 Notable amongst the Clan

-, Bishop of Edinburgh...
-Another 26 words (2 lines of text) are included under the topic Early Pattersan Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Pattersan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pattersan family to Ireland